The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Quantifying Local Anisotropy in Cosmological Initial Conditions

 where $W_{2D}(kr)$ is the Fourier transform of the 2D top-hat window.

-We adopt a parametrized form of the linear matter power spectrum for the $\Lambda$CDM model of Eq.\ref{pk} with $m = 2.5$ and $k_t = 0.05$, $h$/{Mpc} and we employ a top-hat window function for spatial filtering.
+We adopt a parametrized form of the linear matter PS for the $\Lambda$CDM model of Eq.\ref{pk} with $m = 2.5$ and $k_t = 0.05$, $h$/{Mpc} and we employ a top-hat { (TH)} window function for spatial filtering.
 The normalization constant \( A \) is fixed by requiring that the mass variance on a sphere of radius \( R = 8\, h^{-1}\mathrm{Mpc} \) at redshift \( z = 0 \) satisfies \cite{Planck2015}